You are currently viewing 25 Frugal Habits That Don’t Always Pay Off

 A thriftier habit is to steer clear of the packets of ramen, processed pastas and salt-laden sauces and instead opt for grocery items that are low-priced and full of nutrients.

 Need some inspiration for healthy habits of frugal people?
-I share some of my favorite frugal recipes on my Frugal Food blog page.
+I share some of my favorite frugal recipes on my Frugal Food page.

-Are you up for a challenge?
 Kick start your frugal food habits by joining my $5-a-Day Food Challenge!

 Sign Up for the $5 Food Challenge Lead Magnet by PositivelyFrugal.com